ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

-In addition to extracting information from source code, the AutoMATES team will be automatically extracting complementary scientific information from academic papers, including the description of model-relevant equations and the variables that comprise them, along with the information required for the sensitivity analysis of the models of interest in this project.
+In addition to extracting information from source code, the AutoMATES team will be automatically extracting complementary scientific information from academic papers, including the description of model-relevant equations and the variables that comprise them, along with the information required for the sensitivity analysis of the models of interest in this project (such as variable domain types, ranges, and default values, etc.).
 Once extracted, this information will be grounded, or linked, to the [model components extracted from the original source code](#2-program-analysis).

 ### Automatic reading of scientific discourse expressed in natural language